-- 1) The goalkeeper must not use a stick. - The goalkeeper must wear a face mask approved by the IFF and marked accordingly. - This only includes on the rink during play.
-All tampering with the face mask, except painting, is prohibited. - 3) The goalkeeper may use any kind of protective equipment, but this must not include parts intended to cover the goal.
+- 1) The goalkeeper is not allowed to use a stick. - 2) The goalkeeper shall wear a face mask, which is in accordance with the IFF Material Regulations and marked accordingly.
+This only includes on the rink during play.
+All tampering with the face mask, except painting, is prohibited. - 3) The goalkeeper may use any kind of protective equipment, but this shall not include parts intended to cover the goal.
 Helmet and thin gloves are allowed.
 All forms of adhesives or friction checking substances are prohibited.
 No objects must be kept on or in the goal cage.
+The goalkeeper may not use any kind of protective equipment which covers more than the body of the goalkeeper, for example shoulder pads.